 In general, co-branded airline credit cards are the most cost-efficient way to fly since they offer the most redemption value for this purpose.
 Plus, they often entitle you to benefits like a complimentary first checked bag and priority boarding.

-- JetBlue Plus Card: If you spend at least $1,000 within the first 90 days after getting this card, you'll earn 40,000 TrueBlue points (worth $568 on average when used for domestic economy travel), which is more than enough for a roundtrip flight from Fort Lauderdale to Puerto Rico.
+- JetBlue Plus Card: Earn 50,000 bonus points after spending $1,000 on purchases and paying the annual fee in full, both within the first 90 days (worth $710 on average when used for domestic economy travel), which is more than enough for a roundtrip flight from Fort Lauderdale to Puerto Rico.
 You'll also earn 6 points per dollar on JetBlue purchases, 2 points per dollar at grocery stores and restaurants, and 1 point per dollar on all else.
 Annual fee: $99.

 - United Quest Card: This new card offers a two-tiered bonus: 80,000 miles if you spend $5,000 within the first three months, and an additional 20,000 miles if you spend $10,000 within the first six months (100,000 miles is worth an average of $1,060 when used for domestic economy travel).
 You'll also earn 3 points per dollar spent with United after you spend $125; 2 miles per dollar spent on travel, dining, and streaming services; and 1 mile per dollar spent on all else.
 Annual fee: $250.